Utilities for transforming raw input into safe and well-typed values and objects.

 Depending on the type, expression might have more properties.
 For example,

-As syntactic sugar, the expression could be a string
+As syntactic sugar, the expression could be a string, a function, or an

 string |